 Her aspiration to become a photographer is a further preoccupation with manipulating reality; each frame on the film roll is a slice of another life presented to the viewer in a compact and accessible form.
 Whenever Therese takes a photo she is sampling alternate planes of reality with her camera’s eye, searching for a plane she would prefer to inhabit.
 She is unhappy with her samples, until she summons the courage to take a photograph of Carol and so finds her muse.
 Therese and Carol begin increasingly to populate the film frame together instead of being separated onto their individual planes of reality by the usual shot/reverse editing structure.
 They make love for the first time immediately after we see them at last occupy the same reflection in the mirror of their motel room, as if the one thing happening made the other possible.

 It is an audio recording that betrays them.
 Carol vanishes herself from Therese’s field of view when a hostile society threatens to punish her for the crime of offending its mores.
 Therese tries to remake their broken connection by telephone but it just won’t do.
-Words cannot bridge the gap between them because words are too often used for putting people like Therese and Carol in boxes:
+Words cannot bridge the gap between them because words are too often used to keep them both trapped in miserable isolation:

 “Are you Frankenberg material?” and

 “morality clause.”
 Therese protests that she is not talking about

 ‘people like that’ when she tries to broach the subject of a same-sex love affair in conversation with Richard.
 What she is talking about, though she cannot yet admit it, is a confusing but wonderful transformation that is happening to her, Therese Belivet, not some imaginary and easily marginalised Other.
 The film shares her conviction.
 Quite apart from its sexual politics, Carol is about the small miracle of two lonely people discovering how to express their message, their love.